CGU Resources for 5C Instructors

 Instructor Stipends.
 Practices vary from department to department and from institution to institution.
 Please consult the department sponsoring your independent study activity for applicable policies.

 Grade Rosters and Deadlines.
-CGU students who are properly enrolled in 5C courses appear on your Jenzabar CX grade roster.
+CGU students who are properly enrolled in 5C courses appear on your Jenzabar CX/Workday Student grade roster.
 You may submit grades for these students through your faculty portal.
-If you are unable to submit grades online, grades for CGU students may be sent to the CGU Registrar's Office in paper format, by fax, or by e-mail.
-E-mail communications to firstname.lastname@example.org must be sent from your college's edu e-mail address.
+E-mail communications regarding student grades may be sent to firstname.lastname@example.org and must be sent from your college's ".edu" e-mail address.
 Be sure to identify yourself as the instructor and provide the course catalog number of your class, the full name of the student, and the grade assigned.
-All grades must be submitted by the grading deadline established for the semester (see right sidebar for dates).
+All grades must be submitted by the grading deadline established for the semester.

 Students Not on a Grade Roster.
 If a CGU student does not appear on your grade roster, notify the CGU registrar immediately.
 Send an e-mail to email@example.com and provide the student's full name, the course number, and the grade you are assigning.

 Audits.
-For students auditing a course, you must make a grade roster submission of either AU (Successful completion of the audit) or U (Audit not completed/student never showed).
-Do not leave audit grade spaces blank.
+For students auditing a course, you must make a grade roster submission of either AU (Successful completion of the audit) or U (Audit not completed/student never showed) - do not leave audit grade spaces blank.
+CGU minimum expectations for a successful audit are 80% attendance and participation, or the equivalent, as deemed by the instructor.

 Grade Changes.
 Except in the case of Incompletes, grade changes should be made only in the most exceptional circumstances or when administrative error is discovered.
-Grade changes are submitted on a Grade Change/Submission Petition and must include a full explanation for the change.
+Grade changes are submitted on a Grade Change/Submission form (available on the Registrar's Form Index) and must include a full explanation for the change.
 Changes from permanent grades (such as a letter grade or S/U) to a temporary grade (such as Incomplete) are not accepted.
-Except for changes from I (Incomplete) and GP (Grade Pending), all grade changes are recorded on the student's transcript with the original grade and the date of the grade change.
-(See Grades & Grading.)
+Except for changes from I (Incomplete) and GP (Grade Pending), all grade changes are recorded on the student's transcript with the date of the grade change and the reason for the change.
+Additional information is available for instructors on the Grades & Grading website.